-All incidents or allegations of child abuse should be reported to the Child Safety Officer and Council will immediately take the appropriate steps to assess and minimise any further risk or harm.
+All incidents or allegations of child abuse must be reported to the Child Safety Officer and the General Manager.
+Council must immediately take the appropriate steps to assess and minimise any further risk or harm.
 Allegations or incidents can be reported by Council employees, students, trainees, apprentices, volunteers, contractors or Councillors.

-A reportable allegation is made where a child, young person or adult makes an allegation, based on a reasonable belief, that a Council employee, student, trainee, apprentice, volunteer, contractor and Councillor has been involved in the abuse of a child or young person.
+A reportable allegation is made where a child, young person or adult makes an allegation, based on a reasonable belief, that a Council employee, student, trainee, apprentice, volunteer, contractor or Councillor has been involved in the abuse of a child or young person.